Who Was Augustus Caesar?

 – Augustus Caesar on his deathbed, as mentioned in Cassius Dio 56.30.3.

 Out of the poverty of Rome, Augustus built his empire into an opulent manifestation of great wealth and peace.
-Likewise, you can build you into a greater version of yourself.
+Likewise, you can build yourself into a greater version of yourself.

 While you have properties of the earth so to speak, properties of clay, you also have the potential to transform into something more resplendent like marble.